-The Pythagorean Theorem remains one of the fundamental ideas in the realm of mathematics, and is still taught in schools across the world.
+The Pythagorean Theorem remains one of the fundamental concepts in the realm of mathematics and is still taught in schools across the world.

-The influence of the Ancient Greek thinker, who was born on the island of Samos in the year 570 BC, remains strong today in many realms — but unfortunately so do the mysteries surrounding the great Greek philosopher.
+The influence of the Ancient Greek philosopher, who was born on the island of Samos in the year 570 BC, remains strong today in many realms—but, unfortunately, so do the mysteries surrounding him.

 Pythagorean Comma part of essential musical theory